Auditory imagery

-Image properties
+Audio properties

 Tempo

 The accuracy of tempo within an auditory image usually suffers when recalled; however, the consistency of a person's perception of tempo is preserved.
 When surveying subject's auditory imagery, their sense of tempo usually stays within 8% of the original tempo heard in a song that the subject heard at some point in the past.
 This was shown by having subjects compare the pitch of two words in a song.
 For instance, people can sing through "Jingle Bells" in their head and determine if there is a difference in pitch between the word 'Snow' and 'Sleigh'.
 Experiments like this have shown it takes longer to compare the pitches of two words if the space between the two words is larger.
 Therefore, the tempo structure of the melody is preserved in the auditory image.
 However, if someone had musical training then the person has more flexibility in his or her auditory imagery tempo representations.